 Often we calculate it based on external factors compared to someone else.
 Am I more hardworking than him?
 Am I prettier than that girl over there?
 But with this strategy in mind, there will likely be someone better than us.
 And by applying the law of averages, one at best can call themselves above average.

 Huh!
-Should we become narcissists then… by showing overstated self-esteem?
+Fine, I'll become a narcissist then… by showing overstated self-esteem...

 No, fragile self-worth, which seeks external validation every instant, is worse than having none.

-But do become like Narcissus, who was so mesmerized by his own reflection that he kept looking at it till death did them apart.
+Umm.. don't become a narcissist but do become like Narcissus, who was so mesmerized by his own reflection that he kept looking at it till death did him apart.

 But where to find a pond these days?
 Would a mirror work?
 The one on the wall?